isc-projects/bind9/doc/arm/reference.rst

    This should now be configured as part of :namedconf:ref:`dnssec-policy`.
-   Use of this option in :namedconf:ref:`options`, :namedconf:ref:`view` and :namedconf:ref:`zone` blocks has no effect on any zone for which a :namedconf:ref:`dnssec-policy` has also been configured.
+   Use of this option in :namedconf:ref:`options`, :namedconf:ref:`view` and :namedconf:ref:`zone` blocks is a fatal error if :namedconf:ref:`dnssec-policy` has also been configured for the same zone.
 In zones without :namedconf:ref:`dnssec-policy`, this option is deprecated, and will be rendered non-operational in a future release.

    :any:`max-zone-ttl` specifies a maximum permissible TTL value in seconds.
    For convenience, TTL-style time-unit suffixes may be used to specify the